 Understand that there is seldom any conceptual thinking involved in such decisions, much less calculation.
 The knowledge you’re using in such moments is somatic.
 In much the same way an experienced ditch jumper doesn’t have to measure the gap to know whether he can leap it, the mindful runner intuits the sustainability of their present effort on a largely tacit level, not by magic but simply as a result of having paid attention during thousands of past runs.

 You can do this!
 And I’m going to help you.
-My soon-to-be released book, On Pace: Discover How to Run Every Race at Your Real Limit will guide you step by step toward pacing mastery.
-Stay tuned to this space for more information, and in the meantime, remember the ditch analogy.
+My new book, On Pace: Discover How to Run Every Race at Your Real Limit will guide you step by step toward pacing mastery.
+Click here for a free sample chapter of On Pace, and here to purchase a copy.